markcwy/gentype/README.md

 ## Step 3: Make the ripple expand from your mouse location.

 In step 1, we translated the sketch to the middle by using `translate(width/2, height/2)`.
-Let's see if we can set that location to be `(mouseX, mouseY)` upon click!
+Let's see if we can set that location to be `(mouseX, mouseY)` when you click!

 First, let's create a variable for storing your `mousePressed()` location: